Get to know the Schmidt Lab!

 Raised in Belgium, Dr. Schmidt attended Swarthmore College where he majored in Biology and was a member of a national championship winning tennis team.
 Dr. Schmidt received his PhD in Colorado where he studied the developing nervous system and spinal cord regeneration.
 He then did his postdoctoral work at Caltech with Dr. Mazakazu Konishi studying the neural bases of vocal production and perception in songbirds.
-Dr. Schmidt is an associate professor in the Biology department where he continues his studies on neural aspects of vocal production and learning with a special interest in how social context shapes brain circuitry.
+Dr. Schmidt is professor in the Biology department where he continues his studies on neural aspects of vocal production and learning with a special interest in how social context shapes brain circuitry.
 Dr. Schmidt has received several scientific awards including a Basil O’ Connor Award from the March of Dimes Foundation and an Alfred P. Sloan Fellowship award.
-In addition to teaching and research, Marc makes waffles to raise money for Tourette Syndrome.
-You can find him most Saturday mornings at Hobb’s cafe in Swarthmore.
+In addition to teaching and research, Marc is also involved in raising awareness of Tourette Syndrome and serves on the national chapter’s scientific advisory board.

 Ammon (rhymes with “examine“) is a PhD candidate in the Biology Department.
 He is interested in the role of the song system in female mating behavior.
 He’s hoping to develop new techniques to bring computational power to the study of behavior.
 At the risk of being a jack-of-all-trades, Ammon feels that the integration of diverse fields will provide new and exciting insights into life.
 When he isn’t in the lab, Ammon can be found rock climbing, watching Doctor Who, hanging out with his amazing wife, or all three at once.
 He intends to become a professor and continue investigating the mechanisms of animal behavior.